tflo/Armory-Compiled-Fixes-for-17.6.0/readme.md

 - Wrong quest tags in the quests tooltips of the summary sheet ("Completed' instead of "Daily"/"Weekly").
 - Missing autofocus for the search box of the Search frame.
 (This is an improvement, and as such optional.)

 I have only included fixes for issues I was experiencing myself.
-I'm aware that there posts about other issues, but I guess these are due to interferences with certain other addons.
+I'm aware that there are posts about other issues, but I guess these are due to interferences with other addons.
+It would take too much time trying to reduplicate these issues.

 As of now and with my usual addon sets, Armory runs completely fine and error-free for me with these fixes.